Mansfield: Tudor and Stuart periods

-Travellers in the 16th and 17th centuries had several inns and stable yards dating from the medieval period to stop at: the Harte; the Swan, which survives and has a 1490 dating stone; the Talbot; the White Bear; the Ram, with timber from before 1500; and the White Lion.
-Several timber-framed cruck buildings were demolished in 1929; and in 1973 a local historical society documented another during demolition dated to 1400 or earlier.
-Other Tudor houses in Stockwell Gate, Bridge Street, and Lime Tree Place were also demolished to make way for development before they could be viewed for listing.
+Several timber-framed cruck buildings were demolished in 1929; in 1973, a local historical society documented another during demolition dated to 1400 or earlier.
+Other Tudor houses in Stockwell Gate, Bridge Street and Lime Tree Place were also demolished to make way for development before they could be viewed for listing.
 Most remaining buildings are from the 17th century.
-The Swan was rebuilt in 1584, and became a coaching inn in the 1820's/30s.
+The Swan was rebuilt in 1584 and became a coaching inn in the 1820s/30s.

-The Manor was passed to George Talbot, 6th Earl of Shrewsbury the husband of Bess of Hardwick, Countess of Shrewsbury in 1589, who then passed it to Gilbert Talbot, 7th Earl of Shrewsbury (the 6th Earls son) until his death in 1616.
+The manor was passed to George Talbot, 6th Earl of Shrewsbury the husband of Bess of Hardwick, Countess of Shrewsbury in 1589, who then passed it to Gilbert Talbot, 7th Earl of Shrewsbury (the 6th Earl's son) until his death in 1616.
 Bess's daughter Mary Talbot, Countess of Shrewsbury the wife of Gilbert Talbot became the owner.
-Finally the Manor was passed to the Dukes of Newcastle and Portland.
+Finally, the Manor was passed to the Dukes of Newcastle and Portland.

-Mansfield and surrounding areas in Nottinghamshire became a centre for Nonconformism, separating from the Church of England.
+Mansfield and surrounding areas in Nottinghamshire became a strong centre for Nonconformism, separating from the Church of England.

-In 1647, George Fox who was originally from Fenny Drayton in Leicestershire lived in Mansfield and worked as a shoemaker for 4 years.
+In 1647, George Fox, who was originally from Fenny Drayton in Leicestershire, lived in Mansfield and worked as a shoemaker for four years.
 George lived in a cottage at the site of St Phillip Neri Catholic Church and ground on Chesterfield Road.
-It was at this time he started his ministry.
-George Fox in 1649 was imprisoned in Nottingham for interrupting the service at the church in Mansfield Woodhouse.
-He became the founder of the (Religious Society of Friends) Quakers.
-Mansfield became the birth place of the Quaker religion after Fox had a revelation walking past St Peter and St Paul's Church and felt compelled to preach to others.
-The revelation is mentioned in his journal to which he states 'and as I was walking by the steeplehouse side, in the town of Mansfield the Lord said unto me, that which people do trample upon must be thy food.
-And as the Lord spoke he opened it to me how that people and professors did trample upon the life, even the life of Christ was trampled upon…'.
-The 'steeplhouses' meaning the church of St Peter and St Pauls Church.
+It was at this time that he started his ministry.
+George Fox was imprisoned in Nottingham in 1649, for interrupting the service at the church in Mansfield Woodhouse.
+He became the founder of the Religious Society of Friends, better known as Quakers.
+Mansfield became the birthplace of the Quaker religion after Fox had a revelation walking past St Peter and St Paul's Church; he felt compelled to preach to others.
+The revelation is mentioned in his journal to which he states "and as I was walking by the steeplehouse side, in the town of Mansfield the Lord said unto me, that which people do trample upon must be thy food.
+And as the Lord spoke he opened it to me how that people and professors did trample upon the life, even the life of Christ was trampled upon…" (Note: The 'steeplhouses' meaning the church of St Peter and St Pauls Church.)
 This was during the time of the English Civil War.

-There is a Quaker Heritage Trail in the town.
-The former meeting house was on the site of the bus station.
+There is a Quaker Heritage Trail in the town; the former meeting house was on the current site of the bus station.
 Fox met Elizabeth Hooton at her home Quaker House in nearby Skegby; she is usually considered to be the first person to accept the doctrines of Quakerism.